jsenv/importmap-node-module/readme.md

    </details>

+At this stage, VsCode is configured to understand import mappings.
+It means "Go to definition" is working and allow you to navigate in your codebase using `cmd+click` keyboard shortcut.

-At this stage, VSCode is condifured to understand import mappings.
-If you also want to configure ESLint to understand import mappings, follow steps described in [@jsenv/importmap-eslint-resolver](https://github.com/jsenv/jsenv-importmap-eslint-resolver#installation)
+If you also want to configure ESLint to be alerted when an import cannot be found, follow steps described in [@jsenv/importmap-eslint-resolver](https://github.com/jsenv/jsenv-importmap-eslint-resolver#installation)

 # Advanced documentation